oz-p/timecho/README.md

 # timecho

-A REST endpoint that define a message to be printed at a given time in the future to the server console
+A REST endpoint that defines a message to be printed at a given time in the future to the server console

 # Usage